checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 As we saw above, `In[B]` is computed as the intersection of all the predecessor blocks of `B`.
-If the initial values of `In[B]` and `Out[B]` are `∅` then the intersection would always produce an empty set and we would not be able to propagate the widened bounds expression for any null-terminated array.
-For
+If the initial values of `In[B]` and `Out[B]` are `∅` then the intersection would always produce an empty set and we would not be able to propagate the widened bounds for any null-terminated array.
+For example:
-example:
 ```
 void f(_Nt_array_ptr<char> p) {
-  // If the Out set for back edge of the loop is ∅, then the In set of the loop
+  // If the Out set for the back edge of the loop is ∅, then the In set of the
-  // will always be ∅.
+  // loop will always be ∅.
   while (*p) {
     // do something
   }
 }
 ```

-We maintain a set of all null-terminated array variables in the function and use it to initialize the `In` and `Out` sets for blocks.
+So we maintain the set of all null-terminated array variables in the function and use it to initialize the `In` and `Out` sets for blocks.
 ```
 Let the initial value of AllVars be ∅.